3078139041/v0.5.20/docs/CONTRIBUTING.md

 ### 📚 Documentation & Tutorials

-Help us make 威海政务大模型 more accessible by improving documentation, writing tutorials, or creating guides on setting up and optimizing the web UI.
+Help us make 中科融合算力中心大模型服务平台 more accessible by improving documentation, writing tutorials, or creating guides on setting up and optimizing the web UI.

 ### 🌐 Translations and Internationalization

-Help us make 威海政务大模型 available to a wider audience.
+Help us make 中科融合算力中心大模型服务平台 available to a wider audience.
 In this section, we'll guide you through the process of adding new translations to the project.

 We use JSON files to store translations.
 You can find the existing translation files in the `src/lib/i18n/locales` directory.
 Each directory corresponds to a specific language, for example, `en-US` for English (US), `fr-FR` for French (France) and so on.
 You can refer to [ISO 639 Language Codes](http://www.lingoes.net/en/translator/langcode.htm) to find the appropriate code for a specific language.